-It should be borne in mind that there is no statutory requirement for the trustee to report to creditors until the conclusion of the assignment.
+14. It should be borne in mind that there is no statutory requirement for the trustee to report to creditors until the conclusion of the assignment.
 In most such cases, therefore, creditors will receive no information during the course of the bankruptcy unless they specifically request it.

-6 What if a creditor is dissatisfied?
+What if a creditor is dissatisfied?

-- 6.1 Except in cases where there is a committee it is the creditors as a body who have authority to approve the trustee's fees.
+- 15. Except in cases where there is a creditors' committee it is the creditors as a body who have authority to approve the trustee's fees.
 To enable them to carry out this function they may require the trustee to call a creditors' meeting.
-In order to do this at least ten per cent in value of the creditors must concur with the request, which must be made to the trustee in writing - 6.2 If a creditor believes that the trustee's remuneration is too high he may, if at least 25 per cent in value of the creditors (including himself) agree, apply to the court for an order that it be reduced.
+In order to do this at least ten per cent in value of the creditors must concur with the request, which must be made to the trustee in writing - 16.
+If a creditor believes that the trustee's remuneration is too high he may, if at least 25 per cent in value of the creditors (including himself) agree, apply to the court for an order that it be reduced.
 If the court does not dismiss the application (which it may if it considers that insufficient cause is shown) the applicant must give the trustee a copy of the application and supporting evidence at least 14 days before the hearing.
 Unless the court orders otherwise, the costs must be paid by the applicant and not out of the bankrupt's assets.

-7 What if the trustee is dissatisfied?
+What if the trustee is dissatisfied?

-7.1 If the trustee considers that the remuneration fixed by the committee is insufficient he may request that it be increased by resolution of the creditors.
+If the trustee considers that the remuneration fixed by the committee is insufficient he may request that it be increased by resolution of the creditors.
 If he considers that the remuneration fixed by the committee or the creditors or in accordance with the official receiver's scale is insufficient, he may apply to the court for it to be increased.
 If he decides to apply to the court he must give at least 14 days' notice to the members of the committee and the committee may nominate one or more of its members to appear or be represented at the court hearing.
-If there is no committee, the trustee's notice of his application must be sent to such of the creditors as the court may direct, and they may nominate one or more of the assets.
+If there is no committee, the trustee's notice of his application must be sent to such of the creditors as the court may direct, and they may nominate one or more of their number to appear or be represented.
+The court may order the costs to be paid out of the assets.

-8 Other matters relating to fees
+Other matters relating to fees

-- 8.1 Where joint trustees are appointed it is for them to agree between themselves how the remuneration payable should be apportioned.
-Any dispute between them may be referred to the court, the committee or a meeting of creditors. - 8.2 If the trustee is a solicitor and employs his own firm to act in the insolvency, profit costs may not be paid unless authorised by the committee, the creditors or the court. - 8.3 There may also be occasions when creditors will agree to make funds available themselves to pay for the trustee to carry out tasks which cannot be paid for out of the assets, either because they are deficient or because it is uncertain whether the work undertaken will result in any benefit to creditors.
+- 18. Where joint trustees are appointed it is for them to agree between themselves how the remuneration payable should be apportioned.
+Any dispute between them may be referred to the court, the committee or a meeting of creditors. - 19.
+If the trustee is a solicitor and employs his own firm to act in the insolvency, profit costs may not be paid unless authorised by the committee, the creditors or the court. - 20.
+There may also be occasions when creditors will agree to make funds available themselves to pay for the trustee to carry out tasks which cannot be paid for out of the assets, either because they are deficient or because it is uncertain whether the work undertaken will result in any benefit to creditors.
 Arrangements of this kind are sometimes made to fund litigation or investigations into the bankrupt's affairs.
 Any arrangements of this nature will be a matter for agreement between the trustee and the creditors concerned and will not be subject to the statutory rules relating to remuneration.

-VOLUNTARY ARRANGEMENTS - A CREDITORS GUIDE TO INSOLVENCY PRACTITIONERS' FEES
+VOLUNTARY ARRANGEMENTS A CREDITORS' GUIDE TO INSOLVENCY PRACTITIONERS' FEES NORTHERN IRELAND